roughleaf/WeatherPi/README.md

 # WeatherPi

-I used PIGPIO for accessing the GPIOs of the RaspberryPi
+I used PIGPIO for accessing the GPIOs of the RaspberryPi.
+I used Adafruit fonts for the SSD1306 OLED.

 This is a project I started to monitor the weather.